Changissnz/about_those_tech_jobs/README.md

 ## My Motive

 Just look at the wealth concentration under Romanesque politics (FAMILEEEE).
+And I don't understand Catholic hierarchy.
+I only know the Pope is the leading figure.
+I discovered the American Catholic Church wants to be "different" from their Old World headquarters in Vatican City.

 ## The Story
 **The Problem with Rich Catholics in the U.S.**